Alejio20/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c: Prints exactly: with proper grammar, but the outcome is a piece of art, followed by a new line using printf function
 6-size.c: Prints the size of various types on the computer it is compiles and run on.
-100-intel: Script that generates the assembly code (Intel syntax) of a C code and save it in an output file
+100-intel: Script that generates the assembly code (Intel syntax) of a C code and save it in an output file 101-quote.c: Prints exactly: and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line to the standard error